AJTJ/free_rust/README.md

+TODO
+- Create tag system or some other system for different events

 run database (from greenfield)
 `docker run --name free-rust-postgres -e POSTGRES_PASSWORD=mysecretpassword -dp 5432:5432 postgres`
 - ensure you have postgres installed on your machine (diesel-cli requires)